 Microsoft 2016 is the software installed on the public Internet computers and includes Word, Excel, Publisher, PowerPoint and Access.
 You must agree to our Internet Use Policy which displays on the screen at sign in.

-Public computer users can send prints to the printer/copier will be retrieved by staff.
+Public computer users can send prints to the printer/copier.
+Prints will be retrieved by staff.
 Black and white printouts cost $.10 per page.
-Color printouts cost $.50 per page.
+Color printouts cost $.25 per page.

 Black & White copies cost $.10 per page.
 Color copies cost $.25 per page.
 International faxes are not supported.

-Outgoing faxes cost $1 for the first page and $.50 for each additional page.
+Outgoing faxes cost $2 for the first 10 pages and $.50 for each additional page.
 The maximum fax charge is $5.
-Faxes sent to the library cost $.50/page – please call us at 518-765-2791 to let us know you are having material sent so we can watch for it and put it aside for you to pick up.
+Faxes sent to the library cost $.10/page – please call us at 518-765-2791 to let us know you are having material sent so we can watch for it and put it aside for you to pick up.
 The library fax number is 518-765-3007.

 3D Printing at the Library